There are all sorts of contraptions out there that are hyped up as ways for men to increase their penis size.

 Interestingly, it's penis weights that seem to get the most attention, flying in the face of warnings from authoritative voices such as the UK's NHS who warn against their use.

 These organisations are playing it cautious to avoid lawsuits, so understandably you may take their advice with a pinch of salt.

-On the other end of the spectrum, there are people who advocate their use to make sales, but leave out may inconvenient truths.
+On the other end of the spectrum, there are companies who advocate their use to make sales, but leave out inconvenient truths.

-Body stretching has been around for a long time (thousands of years) and has been used outside of penis enlargement to make fleshy body parts bigger.
+Body stretching has been around for a long time (thousands of years in fact) and has been used outside of penis enlargement to make fleshy body parts bigger.